dbaynes/dbaynes-portfolio/README.md

 		- Has Users tab to edit user
 		- Can add/change roles
 		- Can delete users
+		- Can add portfolio type where image is uploaded.
+			A link will be available to admin after login on the Start Page to 'Customize' the portfolio, add new projects and upload an image.

 	- Editor
  		- Can approve posts
 		- Can approve comments